core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The Initiator MUST choose a C_I that is neither used in any current EDHOC session as this peer's EDHOC Connection Identifier, nor the Recipient ID in a current OSCORE Security Context where the ID Context is not present.

 The chosen C_I SHOULD NOT be the Recipient ID of any current OSCORE Security Context.
+Unless the two peers concurrently use alternative methods to establish OSCORE Security Contexts, this allows the Responder to always omit the 'kid context' in the OSCORE Option of its messages sent to the Initiator, when protecting those with an OSCORE Security Context where C_I is the Responder's OSCORE Sender ID (see {{Section 6.1 of RFC8613}}).

 ### Responder Processing of Message 2